svdpmukherjee/game-behavior-intervention-study/message-intervention-framework/README.md

 - Structured scoring across 5 criteria: core element alignment, differentiation, language appropriateness, conciseness, and context relevance
 - Quantitative scores (0-100%) for the target construct and all competing constructs
+  - LLM is instructed to follow a precise scoring rubric where 90-100% indicates excellent alignment, 80-89% good alignment, 70-79% moderate alignment, etc.
+  - The prompt also includes detailed criteria for each scoring tier to ensure consistent evaluation and minimize arbitrary assessments
 - Detailed analysis of which aspects of the message align with which constructs
 - Identification of specific phrases that might trigger competing construct associations